-1. Ohio Rev. Code § 5705.41(B) prohibits expenditures (disbursements plus certified commitments) from exceeding appropriations.
-We compared total expenditures to total approved appropriations (Ohio Rev. Code §§ 5705.38 and 5705.40) plus any carryover appropriations for the years ended December 31, 2022 and 2021 for the General, Road and Bridge, and Fire Equipment Funds as recorded in the Appropriation Status Report.
-Expenditures did not exceed appropriations.

-- 2. We inspected all interfund transfers from 2022 and all from 2021 Revenue Status Reports and Appropriation Status Reports for compliance with Ohio Rev. Code §§ 5705.14 .16.
-We found no evidence of transfers these Sections prohibit, or for which Ohio Rev. Code § 5705.16 would require approval by the Tax Commissioner. - 3.
-We inspected the Cash Summary by Fund Report for the years ended December 31, 2022 and 2021 for negative cash fund balances.
+- Ohio Rev. Code § 5705.41(B) prohibits expenditures (disbursements plus certified commitments including outstanding encumbrances) from exceeding appropriations.
+We compared total expenditures to total approved appropriations plus any carryover appropriations for the years ended December 31, 2023 and 2022 for the General, Pymatuning Valley Trail and Special Projects funds.
+General Fund expenditures for 2023 exceeded total appropriations by \$344,287 and the Pymatuning Valley Trail Fund expenditures for 2023 exceeded total appropriations by \$11,355, contrary to Ohio Rev. Code § 5705.41(B). - 2.
+We inspected all two interfund transfers from the 2023 Revenue Status Report and the 2023 Appropriation Status Report for compliance with Ohio Rev. Code §§ 5705.14 .16.
+We found no evidence of transfers these Sections prohibit, or for which Ohio Rev. Code § 5705.16 would require approval by the Tax Commissioner.
+We did note that both transfers in the amounts of \$370,000 and \$70,000, respectively, were not approved by the Board. - 3.
+We inspected the Cash Summary by Fund Report for the years ended December 31, 2023 and 2022 for negative cash fund balances.
 Ohio Rev. Code § 5705.10 (I) provides that money paid into a fund must be used for the purposes for which such fund is established.
 As a result, a negative fund cash balance indicates that money from one fund was used to cover the expenses of another.
-No funds had negative cash fund balances.
+No funds had a negative cash fund balance.